 Eastern provides two methods for students seeking entry into the profession of occupational therapy:

-- Combined Bachelor of Arts (BA) in Interdisciplinary Studies, Bachelor of Science (BS) in Exercise Science or Bachelor of Arts (BA) in Therapeutic Recreation with the Master of Occupational Therapy (MOT) degree programs available at EWU.
+- Combined Bachelor of Arts (BA) in Interdisciplinary Studies or Bachelor of Science (BS) in Exercise Science with the Master of Occupational Therapy (MOT) degree programs available at EWU.

 - A completed bachelors degree in any discipline ready to pursue graduate studies immediately.

 What can I do with my degree?

 Occupational Therapy (OT) is a health and rehabilitation profession that helps people of all ages to participate more fully in their day-to-day lives.
 Occupational therapists assist persons who are experiencing a physical, cognitive or emotional impairment.

 Tasks that OT's might do include: